4 Feb 2026

 Talking about microservices is a framework for mobile apps that segregates an app into numerous independent web services.

-On the other hand, APIs are programming interface and a framework that enables a developer to interact with a mobile app.
+On the other hand, APIs are programming interfaces and a framework that enables a developer to interact with a mobile app.
 These can be arranged in a set of functions, methods, classes, and constants that work as an interface via which software can deliver its services to other software.

 Where does the confusion arise?